EnerPhit retrofits

 Unlocking the potential of existing buildings

-EnerPhit retrofit is one of the most effective ways to cut carbon, reduce bills, and transform comfort.
 Across Oxfordshire, the Cotswolds, the Chilterns, London and throughout the UK, many homes and workplaces were built long before today’s performance expectations.
 They are often air-leaky, expensive to run, and inconsistent in comfort.
+At Gresford Architects, we see retrofit as an act of respect — for history, for resources, and for people.

 What is EnerPhit?